 Would you like to nerd out with me?
-Good, let’s do it.
-And we start by officially recognizing we have completed an order of magnitude with today’s blog post!
+Good, let’s do it — starting with this magnitude example from Marvel's Antman.
+(We love superheros!)
 Yep, today's topic deals with powers of 10, also called orders of magnitude, and we think they are sexy.

-An order of magnitude helps deal with size or scale.
+An order of magnitude helps deal with large changes in size or scale.
 Let’s take an example.
 Think of an ant.
 Now think of an average adult.
-We can quickly conclude based on powers of 10 that the adult is three orders of magnitude taller than the ant - a huge difference you can instantly grasp!
+We can quickly conclude based on powers of 10 that the adult is three orders of magnitude taller than the ant — a huge difference!

 Now back to our little friend the ant.
 The size of an ant works out to about 3.4 millimeters.
 If we convert millimeters to meters, like our 1.7 meter human, 3.5 millimeters = .0034 meters.
 If we round .0034 to the nearest power of 10 we get 10^-3 or 10 to the negative 3.